 The government issues general obligation bonds/notes to provide funds for the acquisition and construction of major capital facilities.
-General obligation bonds have been issued for governmental and business-type activities.
 General obligation bonds are direct general obligations of the School District.
 Principal and interest payments are backed by the full faith, credit, and taxing authority of the School District.